openedx/edx-documentation/en_us/open_edx_release_notes/source/CSMHE/migration_options.rst

 For instances with relatively large databases, you set up the new database and table and then migrate all existing data to the new table.
 When the process is complete, the system uses only the new table.
+This is the procedure that edX followed for edx.org and edX Edge.

 An outline of the steps you complete follows.

 #.
 Create the ``edxapp_csmh`` database.